 Japanese green teas are known for its rich flavors and aromatic brews, resulting in a unique experience in each pour.
 Each type of tea ranges...Read More >

 Matcha powdered green tea, as the name suggests, is produced from shade-grown tencha green leaves grounded into a fine powder.
-Best known for its vibrant green color, matcha contains a rich, vegetal flavor and lingering sweet aftertaste that can be enjoyed in various ways, whether it is food, beverages or baked goods.
-In addition to the unique and delicious taste, matcha has been around for several decades, continuously supporting lifestyles of health conscious individuals due to its extraordinary health benefits.
+Best known for its vibrant green color, it contains a rich, vegetal flavor and lingering sweet aftertaste that can be enjoyed in various ways, whether it is food, beverages or baked goods.
+In addition to the unique and delicious taste, it has been around for several decades, continuously supporting lifestyles of health conscious individuals due to its extraordinary health benefits.
 Learn more about how matcha supports your health:

 Drinking tea is good for you; however, many nutrients and vitamins are found within the tea leaves itself, which can’t be extracted when brewed.
-Since matcha is a powdered form of green tea leaves, so you can receive all the minerals, vitamins, and antioxidants.
+Since it is a powdered form of green tea leaves, so you can receive all the minerals, vitamins, and antioxidants.
 In fact, one bowl of matcha is equivalent to benefits of drinking at least 10 cups of green tea.

 Matcha green tea is a healthier, jitter-free caffeinated drink alternative.
 Although one serving of matcha has less caffeine than a cup of coffee, it provides slow release of energy and long lasting focus from the amino acid, L-Theanine.
 On top of a more sustained energy boost, drinking matcha also helps regulate digestion which prevents bloating.